 Note that each year represents a different group of teachers, i.e., this should not be interpreted as "longitudinal" data.
-Rather, it is a snapshot of all current teachers that were hired five or fewer years ago.
+Ra ther, it is a snapshot of all current teachers that were hired five or fewer years ago.

-Figure 149 Teacher Retention - Variability across Employment Length Categories
+Teacher Retention - Variability across Employment Length Categories

 This chart is intended to show the variability of teacher retention rates across a five-year span.
-Some districts have very consistent teacher retention rates from one year to the next-these districts show a progression from first year teacher retention rate (the widest bar in this chart) to the fifth-year teacher retention rate (the narrowest bar in this chart).
-Conversely, other districts have more erratic trends from one class of teachers (i.e., the group of teachers that were hired in the same year) to the next class of teachers.
+Some districts have very consistent teacher retention rates from one year to the next-these districts show a progression from first year teacher retention rate to the fifth-year teacher retention rate.
+Conversely, other districts have more erratic trends from one dass of teachers (i.e., the group of teachers that were hired in the same year) to the next class of teachers.

 Note that each year represents a different group of teachers based on how many years ago they were hired.
 This is not "longitudinal" data.
-The ordering of districts on this chart is by overall average retention over the five teacher classes.
+The sort order of this chart is a rbitrarily set to the district's one-year teacher retention rate.

-Figure 150 Employee Separation Rate - Quartiles by Employee Category
+Employee Separation Rate - Quartiles by Employee Category